ghuh/bookmark_manager/README.md

 # List all tags sorted one per line
 # If there are multiple of the same tag with different casing, they will be comma separated on the same line
 bm t|tags

+# Look for a specific tag
+bm t |grep "query"
 ```